Can Wi-Fi Owners See What Sites I Visit on My Phone?

 Can a Wi-Fi owner see what I download?

-Use CyberGhost VPN to protect your privacy.
-We offer 256-bit AES encryption to render your data indecipherable, so no one can access it.
+Now, without a network analyzer, like WireShark, it’s unlikely your Wi-Fi administrator or ISP can see your downloaded files.
+Depending on the router logs, they can probably see how much data you’ve used, and where you’re downloading from.
+You can use CyberGhost VPN to protect your privacy.
+We offer robust encryption to make your data unreadable, so no one can access it.
 Your activity won’t even show up on router logs, so not even Wi-Fi admins or your ISP will know what you’re up to.

 Can my employer see what I’m doing on the work Wi-Fi?

 Yes.
-All your activity, on any device connected to the work Wi-Fi, will be recorded by the router.
+The router will record all activity on any device connected to the work Wi-Fi.
 If your boss wanted to monitor your internet history, all they’d have to do is log in check and the logs.
 Always be careful of what you search for or download on work networks – it can definitely be traced back to you.

-If you ever do need to take care of personal matters while at work, or want to enjoy the internet while on your break, CyberGhost VPN has you covered.
-We hide all your activity, and your IP address, no matter what network you’re on.
-CyberGhost VPN is compatible with all major devices and operating systems.
-Connect up to 7 devices simultaneously under one account, or connect your router directly to CyberGhost VPN to cover all your connected devices.
+If you ever need to take care of personal matters while at work or want to enjoy the internet while on your break, CyberGhost VPN has you covered.
+Our strong encryption protects all your online activity, no matter what network you’re on.
+CyberGhost VPN gives you 7 simultaneous connections too, so you can secure all of your devices at once.

 Leave a comment